amitjohney/sylvatest/README.md

   image: ...
 ```

 This mechanism is quite powerful, as it enables to adapt values to various contexts.
-In this project, we intent to maintain several configuration references that are provided as references in the [environment-values](environment-values) directory.
+In this project, we intend to maintain several configuration references that are provided as references in the [environment-values](environment-values) directory.

 ### Process to be followed for various infrastructure provider